UHvibe/UHvibe.github.io/index.md

 The create profile, edit profile, user profile, search, and message pages (messages, read message, send message pages) require authorization: you must be logged in (i.e. authenticated) through the UH test CAS server, and the authenticated username returned by CAS must match the username specified in the URL.
 So, for example, only the authenticated user `testuser` can access the pages `http://localhost:3000/testuser/createProfile` and etc.

-To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).
+To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions) (Unfortunately, the site is not active).

 The application implements template-based authorization using an If_Authorized template, defined in [If_Authorized.html](https://github.com/UHvibe/UHvibe/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/UHvibe/UHvibe/blob/master/app/imports/ui/layouts/user/if-authorized.js).